Connect with others who understand.

 • Avocado

-Drinking plenty of fluids is vital while receiving chemotherapy for lymphoma.
-Adequate hydration is also important for nutrient transportation, joint health, blood pressure regularity, and so much more.
-Water is the best choice of hydration.
+Drinking plenty of fluids is essential while receiving chemotherapy for lymphoma.
+Staying hydrated is also important for nutrient transportation, joint health, blood pressure regularity, and more.
+Water is the best choice for hydration.
 Avoid sugary drinks like fruit juice, soda, and sweetened teas — or keep them to a minimum.

-If you don’t like the taste of water, try adding fresh fruit, fruit extract, or low-sugar sports drinks like Gatorade G2, Propel flavored electrolyte water, or Vitaminwater Zero.
+If you don’t like the taste of plain water, you can try adding fresh fruit or fruit extract, or try low-sugar sports drinks like Gatorade G2, Propel flavored electrolyte water, or Vitaminwater Zero Sugar.

 Alcohol should be limited to no more than one drink per day for women and two drinks per day for men, according to the Centers for Disease Control and Prevention (CDC).
-Time your intake of coffee and tea to avoid limiting your iron absorption, as mentioned above.
+Be mindful of when you drink coffee and tea, as they can reduce your iron absorption, as mentioned earlier.

 • “Zipfizz is my friend.
-It is a vitamin-pack energy drink.
-Helps me get home from work.”
+It is a vitamin-packed energy drink.
+It helps me get home from work.”

 • “I drink water called Simple Truth, which I can only find at Kroger.
 It has all the electrolytes you need.
 I carry a bottle around all the time.”